peterbourgon/wtf/README.md

 This is a clean solution.
 There is no magic, and you can create the types that etcd requires.

+### Start a new convention

+Since the `vendor/` directory  unfortunately combines the orthogonal conerns of private code and library version-locking, simply abandon it as a mechanism for library version-locking and let it do only the job it does now: make libraries internal/private to a given project.

+Then start a new directory convention.
+Designate a publically reachable directory within your project.
+Let's call it `zendor/` for the sake of discussion.
+Inside `zendor/` you copy any libraries that you want to version-lock and also make available to clients of your library.
+Refer to these paths explicitly in your import.

+In summary: one could argue that `vendor` should have been named `internal` to begin with.
+Nonetheless, given the situation now where one wants non-internal but vendored code, it may be best to simply start a new convention.

 ### Others

 I'll be adding more solutions, with pros and cons, as they are discovered.